Portishead High Street

 In 1966 Bill Halliday retired and the company was formed into a Limited Company, owned by the Lawrence family.

 Today the company is still owned by the Lawrence family - Glyn Lawrence and his wife Helen.
-They are joined by directors, Matthew Aldridge, his wife Tracey and their team.
+Glyn and Helen’s son Harvey and their son-in-law James work as part of the team too.

 Tudor Garage

-After World War Two Thomas’ son George took over and expanded the haulage side of the business, still based at 62 High Street.
-In 1955 George had Tudor Garage built at its current location of 51 High Street.
-As the garage was now thriving, George decided to sell the haulage business, ending 60 years of trading at 62 High Street.
+After World War Two Thomas' son George took over and expanded the haulage side of the business.
+George had Tudor Garage built at its current location of 51 High Street in 1955, before deciding to sell the haulage business.
+In 1960 Tudor Garage became the first motor garage in Portishead to carry out the new compulsory vehicle MOT testing.

-Tudor Garage PortisheadGeorge, with his son Brian and brother-in-law Robert Wheeler, continued to run Tudor Garage and when George retired in the early 1960s Brian and Robert took on the running of the business.
-Tudor Garage was the first garage to carry out MOTs in Portishead.
-Brian’s nephew Martin Petty joined Tudor in 1972 and in 1980 Brian’s son Vaughn started his apprenticeship.
+With his son Brian and brother-in-law Robert, George continued to run Tudor Garage and when he retired Brian and Robert took over.
+Brian's nephew, Martin Petty, joined in 1972 and in 1980 Brian's son Vaughn started his apprenticeship.
+When Brian retired Vaughn and Martin ran the business together until Martin retired in 2017.